Creative and Cultural Industries MA

 Senior Lecturer in Creative and Cultural Industries

-Dr Leandro Valiati is the co-director of the Creative and Cultural Industries course at The University of Manchester.
+Dr Leandro Valiati is a Senior Lecturer in Creative and Cultural Industries at The University of Manchester.
 He started his career in Brazil as a professor and policy advisor in Creative Industries and Economy of Culture, creating and leading the most representative policy-oriented academic centre on Creative and Cultural Industries in Latin America.

 In recent years, he has been working in leading academic positions in research and teaching in several countries, such as France (Paris 13, Sorbonne University), Spain (the University of Valencia and International University of Catalunya) and the UK (QMUL – Network Centre; British Academy Fellow).
 He is currently part of the Advisory Board and International Council of the Policy and Evidence Centre for Creative Industries, NESTA/ARHC.